5 May 2020 | 3 min read

 CELEBRATE, DON’T STRESS THE SMALL STUFF

-Like we mentioned last month, it’s important to celebrate even tiny achievements.
+As we mentioned last month, it’s important to celebrate even tiny achievements.
 When you celebrate a goal accomplished, your brain releases dopamine (the feel-good neurotransmitter) and elevates endorphins (the body’s natural painkiller).
-If you need proof of what celebrating the small stuff can positively do for your brain, check out this Forbes article, or this post on Psychology Today.
+If you need proof of what celebrating the small stuff can positively do for your brain, check out this Forbes article or this post on Psychology Today.

 Comparison is a trap that can discontent the best of us.
-In times when we are judging our productivity by what we see around us, it can be particularly grueling.
+In times when we judge our productivity by what we see around us, it can be particularly grueling.
+Doubt fuels comparison.

 There is an issue common among graduate students called Imposter Syndrome.
 It is the persistent fear that someone will come along and unmask you as a fraud.
 Even though they have many examples of outward success, these individuals feel that their achievements are only due to luck.
 But it’s not a lack of their ability that is at the root of this problem.
 Graduate students and other high achievers who suffer from Imposter Syndrome are often really struggling with self-doubt.